MehranDHN/KG4OPennResources/README.md

-Actual digital resource correponding to each folio of a particular manuscript is represented by `tei:DigitalRepresentation`:
+Actual digital resource correponding to each folio of a particular manuscript is represented by `mdhn:DigitalRepresentation`:
 <img src="imgsrc/img02.JPG" alt="Image 01">
 **Image 02**